oriel-github/Machine-Learning-Classifications/README.md

 - Binary boolean label indicating Engaged or not
 - Training dataset of 9239 rows with inputs and labels for training
 - Testing dataset of 2309 rows with only inputs
+- Both datasets are sample selections through Coursera's Machine Learning Module with University of Michigan of the wider VLE dataset mentioned earlier.

 ## Approach
 Firstly, we turned a regression problem into a classification one, since the original target was Median Viewing Time.